 What Are the Penalties of a First Drug Offense in New Jersey?

 Longstanding views on certain drugs and drug-related crimes are slowly changing around the country.
 But laws don’t always change as quickly as society’s attitudes about certain crimes.
 Drug offenses still carry stiff penalties in New Jersey.
 You should take it seriously if you’ve been accused of a drug crime.
 Even for first-time offenders, the penalties for drug crimes can be severe.
 At The Law Office of Jason A. Volet, we know how to handle all types of New Jersey drug offense cases.
-Volet is a former prosecutor who’s also certified by the New Jersey Supreme Court as a criminal trial lawyer.
+Jason A. Volet is a former prosecutor who’s also certified by the New Jersey Supreme Court as a criminal trial lawyer.
 During his time as both a prosecutor and defense attorney, Volet has handled thousands of drug cases, giving him inside knowledge that he now uses to help his clients.
 Volet exclusively focuses on criminal law, dedicating his law practice to clients who most need his help when they’re facing the wrath of the justice system.
 To get your free and confidential initial consultation, call us or visit our firm’s contact page.

 The potential penalties for a first-time drug offense in New Jersey depend on several factors.
 The biggest factors are: